 Options trading allows an investor to take part in an equity investment that trades at a significantly higher share price than the premium of the underlying stock.
-For example, Alphabet, Inc. GOOG 779.91 0.00 0.00% is trading at $697.46 per share as of June 22, 2016.
+For example, Alphabet, Inc. Unfortunately, we could not get stock quote GOOG this time. is trading at $697.46 per share as of June 22, 2016.
 To purchase a round lot of 100 shares, an investor would need to have $69,746.00 in cash to purchase the shares.
 However, an options trader can purchase an options contract at a significantly lower price.
 Alphabet, Inc.’s current options chain for call options, which are out-of-the-money, is trading with an ask of $7.70, which is $770.00 for the round lot.
 This is the call option for an expiration date of June 24, 2016.
 This options contract is roughly the same price as one share of Alphabet, Inc.

 Call Option Contracts